 In July 1909, it was announced that it would reopen in mid-August following extensive renovations, both structural and aesthetic, as the Globe Theater.
 Operators were Stair and Havlin, and the programming was melodrama, comedy, and musical plays.

 In July, 1911 it briefly became the Angelus Opera House, playing popular opera.
 It then reverted to the Globe name, playing anything from wrestling to Mutt and Jeff.

-In 1915 it was converted into the "temple" of a cult-like Pastor Russell who became rich nationwide preaching doomsday through filmed sermons.
+In 1915 it was converted into the "temple" for Pastor Russell who used the building for filmed sermons.

-In October 1915, it became the Strand theater after that name and management moved over from Orchestra Hall.
+On October, 1915, it became the Strand Theatre after that name and management moved over from Orchestra Hall.
 It was extensively redecorated to fit the high Strand standards.
 After about a year of this, it switched to an inclusive policy of most of the forms of entertainment that had previously occupied it.
 It was demolished in 1921 to make way for a two story building with two Masonic lodge halls.

 Just login to your account and subscribe to this theater.